Francisco de Sandoval y Rojas, 1st Duke of Lerma: Deposition

 In the end, Lerma was deposed by a palace intrigue carried out by his own son, Cristóbal de Sandoval, Duke of Uceda, manipulated by Olivares.
 It is probable that he would never have lost the confidence of Philip III, who divided his life between festivals and prayers, if not for the domestic treachery of his son, who allied himself with the King's confessor, Luis de Aliaga Martínez, whom Lerma had introduced.
 After a long intrigue in which the King remained silent and passive, Lerma was at last compelled to leave the court, on 4 October 1618.

 As a protection, and as a means of retaining some measure of power in case he fell from favour, he had persuaded Pope Paul V to create him cardinal, the previous March (1618).
 He retired to the Ducal Palace of Lerma, and then to Valladolid, where it was reported that he celebrated Mass every day "with great devotion and tears".
 When the dying Philip III was presented with a list of prisoners and exiles to be forgiven, he granted grace to all except the cardinal-duke of Lerma.
 When Lerma learned the news, he started from Valladolid to Madrid but was intercepted on the road and commanded by Olivares, favorite of the heir to the throne, who professed an implacable hatred for the cardinal, to return to Valladolid.
 The Cardinal was in Villacastín and remained there until he learned of the death of the King.
 Then he went back to Valladolid to celebrate the requiem in the church of San Pablo.
 He was ordered by the count of Olivares to reside in Tordesillas but he did not obey and appealed to Pope Gregory XV and the College of Cardinals defended him, considering his banishment an attempt against ecclesiastical freedom and the prestige of the cardinalate.

-Under the reign of Philip IV, which began in 1621, Lerma was despoiled of part of his wealth.
+During the reign of Philip IV, which began in 1621, Lerma was despoiled of part of his wealth.
 The Cardinal was sentenced, on 3 August 1624, to return to the state over a million ducats.
 Lerma died in 1625 at Valladolid.